klaalo/ifData/readme.md

 The authentication information about the user is relayed to the function using OIDC ID Token that is received from the Google Sing-In OpenID Connect Provider.
 Short-lived ID Token is sufficient as it is needed only at the time the chart data is fetched.
 It is supposed that Google Sign-In client libraries handle refreshing of the ID Token when necessary.

-This makes very inexpensive compination of services as the container reserves computing instances only when used.
+This makes very inexpensive combination of services as the container reserves computing instances only when used.
 In single user scenario, the container instance is spawned only so often.

 ## Data visualisation